-- The classroom display changes throughout the year. - The display is predominantly child created. - There is variety in the display some projects are academic such as writing or patterning, some projects are class projects, and some are purely for exploration and creative expression. - The materials are hung at eye level.
+- The classroom display changes throughout the year. - The display is predominantly child created. - There is variety in the display some projects are academic such as writing or patterning, some projects are class projects, and some are purely for exploration and creative expression. - Adequate supports are provided for motor, organization, and communication related to projects. - Children are encouraged to make choices, perform independently, and describe their projects.